Emirgan Park

 Yellow Pavilion

 The Yellow Pavilion (Sarı Köşk) is a large wooden mansion built between 1871-1878 as a hunting lodge and guest house.
 Situated in the center of the park and overlooking the Bosphorus, the two-story mansion with one balcony, one terrace and a basement is constructed on an area of 400 m2.
 It consists of four rooms, one hall and a kitchen in the lower floor and three rooms and one salon in the upper floor.
-Its layout reflects the architecture of the Ottoman house with a salon encircled by many living rooms.
-The ornaments at the ceilings and the were the work of the court architect Sarkis Balyan.
+Its layout reflects the architecture of the traditional Ottoman house with a salon encircled by many living rooms.
+The ornaments at the ceilings and the walls were the work of the court architect Sarkis Balyan.
 The ceilings are enriched with oil painted flower figures and the facades with outstanding carvings.
 The high doors and windows, as well as the nice interior decorations in bright colors reflect the glory of that era.
 The pavilion was restored within four months in the beginning of the 1980s furnished with antiques and opened to the public as a cafeteria.

 Pink Pavilion